-HORTICULTURE LEARNING CENTER Opening May 2019
+HORTICULTURE LEARNING CENTER

-Strawbery Banke Museum’s Horticulture Learning Center in the restored Cotton Tenant House is designed as a teaching space for the Historic Landscape Department.
-Complementing the Traditional Crafts Center in the adjacent house and bordering the Ethnobotanical Herb Garden (created in 2013), the Center’s programs preserve and interpret heirloom plants and gardens, teach hands-on garden crafts, and archive on-line learning opportunities utilizing the museum’s garden-related historical collections.
+Strawbery Banke Museum’s Horticulture Learning Center in the restored Cotton Tenant House (North) is designed as a teaching space for the Historic Landscape Department.
+Complementing the Traditional Crafts Center in the adjacent house and bordering the Ethnobotanical Herb Garden (created in 2013), the Center’s programs preserve and interpret heirloom plants and gardens, teach hands-on garden crafts, and archive online learning opportunities utilizing the museum’s garden-related historical collections.

 Gardens and nature have inspired a wide variety of crafts and activities throughout history.
 Some crafts are meant to make essential garden work more fun, others can be used to create beautiful ornaments and gifts, and all stimulate dialogue and creativity.
 The Horticulture Learning Center gives visitors the opportunity to learn how these activities fit the stories of Strawbery Banke.

 Making dried leaf "roses"

 These 2-hour workshops (11:00 am to 1:00 pm), led by a guest horticulture expert, teach adults and children to learn about plants, the role they have played at Puddle Dock, as well as get inspiration to take home to their own gardens.
 Members $10.
 Non-Members $15.

 Saturday, May 18, 2019 - Urban Garden Designs: Thinking Outside the Box!